Imiaslavie

+In 1913 the teachings of the imyaslavites were officially condemned as heretical by the Most Holy Synod, and the turmoil that arose in the Russian monasteries on Mount Athos due to disputes over this teaching was suppressed using Russian armed force.
+The theological controversy that arose in connection with the teachings of the Imiaslavie revived interest in the legacy of St Gregory Palamas and the Hesychasts in Russia and had a noticeable impact on the development of Russian religious and philosophical thought in the first half the 20th century.

+Although no authentic groups of imyaslavites have survived (they were defeated by the Soviet power), nevertheless, interest in the imiaslavie theme revived at the turn of the 1990s – 2000s.
+Some Russian religious thinkers and theologians of the Russian Orthodox Church expressed a certain sympathy for some of the ideas of the imyaslavites.
+Several True Orthodox jurisdictions of different ideological orientations expressed their categorical support for imiaslavie, considering the denial of the imiaslavie teaching as heresy.

 Beginning

-The 20th century history of imiaslavie started in 1907 with the publication of the book On the Caucasus Mountains by a revered starets, schema-monk Hilarion.
+The 20th-century history of imiaslavie started in 1907 with the publication of the book On the Mountains of Caucasus by a revered schema-monk Hilarion (Domrachov).
 In his book, Hilarion told of his spiritual experience with the Jesus Prayer as a proof that "The name of God is God Himself and can produce miracles".
 The book became extremely popular among the Russian monks on Mount Athos (then in the Ottoman Empire, now in Greece).
-Many of them argued that since, according to Plato and the Stoics, names and forms pre-exist prior to becoming “sensual manifestations in the world", so the name of God must have existed prior to creation, and that the Holy Name cannot be anything but God Himself.
+Many of them argued that since, according to Plato and the Stoics, names and forms pre-exist their corresponding "sensual manifestations in the world", so the name of God must have existed before Creation, and that the Holy Name cannot be anything but God Himself.
 Among other things, this was thought to mean that knowledge of the secret name of God alone allows one to perform miracles (a similar concept exists in Kabbalah).